not-wlan/vtables/README.md

     pub fn ClientCmd_Unrestricted(&self, command: *const c_char) {}
 }
 ```
+A field containing the virtual method table pointer will automatically be added to your structure.
 Support for multiple inheritance is untested.